Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Explosion properties

-Based on the discussion above, these progenitors clearly represent edge cases, since the baryonic PNS mass needs to be just above the maximum allowed mass, although not too much, otherwise the BH is formed very quickly and the shock is never revived.
-However, in a more realistic multi-dimensional simulation, this could be a much more frequent scenario, due to the continued accretion after shock revival.
-One would therefore still have downflows that would contribute to increasing the mass of the PNS.
-These downflows would be even more pronounced for high-compactness progenitors, since they tend to develop a larger degree of asymmetry in the explosion \citep{Burrows2024_Phys_correlations}.
-Therefore, as seen for the progenitors listed in Table~\ref{tab:outliers}, one expects the PNS to collapse to a black hole after shock revival, which would halt the neutrino emission and lead to a much weaker explosion and ejection of a much smaller amount of $\ce{^56Ni}$.
-Therefore, the estimated explosion energies and Nickel masses obtained for these progenitors are likely overestimated.
-These could instead be progenitors that could give rise to the so-called Black-Hole Supernovae (BHSNe), where a successful explosion occurs accompanied by the formation of a black hole that, depending on how soon after bounce it occurs, can produce very weak to moderately strong explosion of $0.01-2.5\times10^{51}$~erg \citep{Chan2018_BH_SN_40Msol,Burrows2023_BH_supernova_40Msol,Sykes2024_2D_fallback_SNe,Eggenberger2025_BHSNe_EOS}.
-As further confirmation that this could indeed be the case for our outliers, the ZAMS masses of these progenitors are all above 30 solar masses, and their compactnesses $\xi_{2.0}$ above 0.5, which is exactly the properties found by the recent simulations of BHSNe mentioned above.
+Based on the discussion above, these progenitors clearly represent edge cases, since the baryonic PNS mass must be just above the maximum allowed mass, but not too far above it; otherwise, the BH forms very quickly and the shock is never revived.
+However, in a more realistic multidimensional simulation, this could be a much more frequent scenario, due to continued accretion after shock revival.
+One would therefore still have downflows that contribute to increasing the mass of the PNS.
+These downflows would be even more pronounced for high-compactness progenitors, since they develop a larger degree of asymmetry in the explosion \citep{Burrows2024_Phys_correlations}.
+Therefore, as seen for the progenitors listed in Table~\ref{tab:outliers}, one expects the PNS to collapse to a black hole soon after shock revival, which would halt neutrino emission, produce a weaker explosion, and eject a much smaller amount of $\ce{^56Ni}$.
+These are progenitors that could give rise to the so-called black hole supernovae (BHSNe), where a successful explosion occurs alongside black hole formation that, depending on how soon after bounce it occurs, can produce very weak to moderately strong explosions of $0.01-2.5\times10^{51}$~erg and leave behind BHs of 20-35 $M_\odot$ \citep{Chan2018_BH_SN_40Msol,Burrows2023_BH_supernova_40Msol,Sykes2024_2D_fallback_SNe,Eggenberger2025_BHSNe_EOS}.
+In particular, recent simulations of high-compactness progenitors by \citet{Eggenberger2025_BHSNe_EOS} and \citet{Sykes2024_2D_fallback_SNe} found a significant decrease in diagnostic energy right after BH formation, due to halted neutrino emission.
+In some cases, the diagnostic energy can still slightly increase at later times, but always to values smaller than the initial maximum, in contrast to regular SNe, for which the diagnostic energy increases monotonically until it eventually saturates.
+Moreover, due to the large fallback of material at late times, most of the $\ce{^56Ni}$ and, more generally, products of explosive Si-burning, are not ejected.
+Therefore, the estimated explosion energies and $\ce{^56Ni}$ masses obtained for these progenitors from our 1D simulations are likely overestimated.
+As further confirmation that this could indeed be the case for our outliers, the ZAMS masses of these progenitors are all above 30 solar masses, and their compactness $\xi_{2.0}$ is above 0.5, which are exactly the properties found in the recent simulations of BHSNe mentioned above.